-Drug Offense Charge
+Drug Offense Charges

 A drug is any biological substance that is consumed for non-dietary or non-medical purposes.
-In the United States., drugs are categorized as legal or illegal.
+In the United States, drugs are categorized as legal or illegal.
 Illegal drugs include, but are not limited to: marijuana, heroin, cocaine, LSD, ecstasy, or unauthorized prescription drugs like Vicodin or Oxycodine.
 State and federal statutes strictly prohibit the use, manufacture, or distribution of all illegal drugs.
 If a person uses, sells, possesses, or manufactures an illegal drug, he/she can be charged with a drug crime.
 The state and federal government have adopted firm drug laws and legal punishments.
 Navigating this framework of state and federal law requires a Drug Offense Lawyer in Raleigh with a thorough understanding of both the law and how the judicial system works.
 Drug charges range in seriousness from “simple possession” of marijuana or cocaine to “trafficking” charges.
 Trafficking occurs when a person possesses, sells, delivers, and/or transports over a designated amount of an illegal substance.

 Drug Offense Defense